NituCristian/CoworkingSpacesApp/README.md

 # CoworkingSpacesApp

-This project is an Android app which lets you to coordinate a coworking space app.
+This project is an Android app written in Kotlin which lets you to coordinate a coworking space app.
 You can do different tasks like taking a virtual tour, booking a conference room, getting access through a QR code and many others.